-The Wilson Year 3 class have gone
+The Wilson Year 3 class have gone bird crazy!

 We spent Term 2 learning about and pondering God’s marvellous creations.
 During Term 2 in Science, we learnt that living things can be grouped on the basis of observable features and can be distinguished from non-living things.
 We discovered how animals are classified into different groups.
 We learnt the differences between invertebrates and vertebrates.
 We then looked at the five main groups of vertebrates: mammals, fish, amphibians, reptiles and birds.

 As a class we were interested to find out more about birds.
 We had so many questions:

 ‘What makes a bird, a bird?’

 ‘How do birds fly?’

 ‘Why do birds make nests?’